Celebrating the James Webb Space Telescope: March 25, 4-8pm

 Free tickets for the planetarium shows will be given out at the entrance to the Mather Planetarium on a first-come first-served basis, starting at 4pm.
 Each adult may claim up to 6 tickets.
 Seating for each show is limited to 65.
 Descriptions of the movie shows can be found here .

 Visitors may park free of charge after 4pm in any campus lot marked for commuters.
 Please see our webpage with parking recommendations.
 Meters must be paid until midnight.

-This event is free but registration is required.
-To register, or if you have questions about the event, please e-mail the Planetarium Director,Dr. Karen Schwarz
+For any questions about the event, please contact the Planetarium Director,Dr. Karen Schwarz

 .
 We hope you can drop in and spend some time with us!